 DAVID LEVIN – PERCUSSION

-David Levin is a renowned flamenco percussionist and has performed professionally in the Seattle area for over ten years.
+David Levin is a life-long flamenco percussionist and has performed professionally in the Seattle area for many years.
 He is the son of Marcos and Rubina Carmona and is a permanent member of Carmona Flamenco, one of North America’s principal flamenco companies.
 His skills extend beyond flamenco through a variety of genres, and he brings a lifetime of performance experience and enthusiasm.
 David’s principal instruments are the drum set and the cajón.

 Amidst a vigorous performance schedule, David studied extensively with master drummer Brian Kirk from 2002-2004.
 During his studies with Professor Kirk, he solidified his jazz, Latin, and fusion playing and continued developing his passion for rock and flamenco.
 While at the University of Washington studying Spanish, he was involved in the UW jazz ensembles and studied with John Bishop.

 Some of David’s local performance highlights include the following: McCall Hall Grand Opening Ceremony, Seattle International Children’s Festival, Northwest Folklife Festival, Kirkland Performance Center, The Triple Door, Hempfest, and numerous engagements at Neumos, Nectar, The Tractor Tavern, The Crocodile, and The Columbia City Theater.
 David also performed at the Royale (formerly the Roxy) in Boston with eminent rap MC Elemental Zazen and was a featured flamenco cajón instructor during Vancouver, B.C.’s International Dance Festival.